Is Shutting Down During Conflict a Trauma Response?

 Internal Family Systems (IFS) helps us explore the parts of you that learned shutting down was the best way to survive those experiences.

 Maybe a part of you learned that staying small kept you safe.
 Maybe another part steps in and numbs you out so you don’t have to feel the sting of disapproval.
 These strategies made sense in the past.
-But now they might be keeping you from the connection you long for.
+In adult relationships, though, they can leave couples feeling emotionally disconnected and stuck in the same painful patterns over and over.
+What once helped protect you may now be keeping you from the connection you long for.

 Could Trauma Be Behind Your Shutdown?